Our initiatives in this space have been distinctly successful

 states achieve higher standards of living for their people.
 The

-from the International Bank for Reconstruction and Development (IBRD)
+strategy envisages a lending program comprising funds from the International Bank for Reconstruction and Development (IBRD)

-and US$4.4 billion from the International Development
+and the International Development

 Association (IDA).